rintoj/ngx-virtual-scroller/README.md

 </div>
 ```

-If the parentScroll is a custom angular component (instead of a native HTML element such as DIV), Angular will wrap the #scrollingBlock variable in an ElementRef https://angular.io/api/core/ElementRef in which case you'll need to use the .nativeElement property to get to the underlying javascript DOM element reference.
+If the parentScroll is a custom angular component (instead of a native HTML element such as DIV), Angular will wrap the `#scrollingBlock` variable in an ElementRef https://angular.io/api/core/ElementRef in which case you'll need to use the `.nativeElement` property to get to the underlying JavasSript DOM element reference.

 ```html
 <custom-angular-component #scrollingBlock>